 GCG implementation in 2022 has been aligned with the GCG Roadmap prepared by the Company through the activities of Formulation, Implementation, Monitoring and Evaluation, which are continuously carried out to ensure the achievement of Excellent GCG in accordance with the expected final goal of the GCG Roadmap.
 The GCG implementation in 2022 are as follows:

 - Adjustment and Compliance of the Company’s GCG with Prevailing Regulations.

 - Evaluation of GCG implementation to acknowledge and measure the suitability of good corporate governance practices in the Company with GCG principles.

-- Dissemination of GCG policies to all employees such as Board of Commissioners and Directors Guidelines, Audit Committee Charter, Nomination & Remuneration Committee Charter, Good Corporate Governance Guidelines, and Corporate Secretary Charter.
+- Dissemination of GCG policies to all employees such as the Board of Commissioners and Board of Directors Guidelines, Audit Committee Charter, Nomination & Remuneration Committee Charter, Good Corporate Governance Guidelines, and Corporate Secretary Charter.

-- Socialisation on Board Manual to the Board of Commissioners and Directors.
+- Board Manual Dissemination to the Board of Commissioners and Board of Directors.

 - Comprehensive training program on GCG best practices for the Company’s management and employees.

-Going forward, the Company will continue to identify the GCG areas that need to be developed based on applicable regulatory provisions and business activities by taking into account to the Company’s Articles of Association.
+Going forward, the Company shall always identify the GCG areas to be developed in accordance with the applicable regulatory provisions and business activities by taking into account to the Company’s Articles of Association.

 - Board of Commissioners